Meet The

 THINK TANK MEMBER

 Ben grew up in a farming town in Idaho where he raised sheep and helped out with his grandparent’s orchard and sprawling garden.
-He is an attorney specializing in bankruptcy law.
-He has worked in both government and private practice and currently works as a law clerk at the United States Bankruptcy Court for the District of Oregon.
-When not working, Ben enjoys gardening, testing out new methods of home food preservation, fly fishing, and exploring the woods with his wife and toddler.
+He is an attorney specializing in bankruptcy law and has worked in both government and private practice.
+Ben is now working the best, hardest job of his life: stay-at-home dad to his three kids.
+Ben enjoys gardening, testing out new methods of home food preservation, fly fishing, and exploring the woods with his wife and kids.

 Eca- Etabo Wasongolo